YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Wrong direction can make a technically successful transplant look unnatural.
 The grafts may grow, but they may point against the native hair, stand up too much, cross the natural flow, or make the crown look like separate patches instead of one pattern.

-If the concern is a previous transplant that now grows in an unnatural direction, the patient should read about wrong hair direction after a hair transplant.
+If the concern is a previous transplant that now grows in an unnatural direction, my article on wrong hair direction after a hair transplant is more relevant.
 That is a repair question, not the same as treating a natural cowlick before any surgery has been done.

 How many grafts does a crown cowlick area need?